A Step-by-Step Guide to Debt Management and Reduction

 Debt Relief

-• Debt Settlement: Negotiating with creditors to settle for less than the full amount owed.
+• Debt Settlement: Reaching an agreement with creditors to pay less than the total owed.

 • Credit Counseling: Working with a counselor to create a debt management plan (DMP) with negotiated lower interest rates and fees.